Eastern League (Japanese baseball)

 The Eastern League (イースタン・リーグ) is one of the two minor leagues ("ni-gun") of Japanese professional baseball.
 The league is owned and managed by the Central League of Nippon Professional Baseball (NPB).
 Teams in the Eastern League generally play an 80-game schedule every year.

-Teams
+Current teams

-The league currently contains the minor league affiliates of seven Japanese professional teams.
+The league currently contains the minor league affiliates of seven Japanese professional teams plus one independent team.
 With a few exceptions, Eastern League teams currently carry the same name, and use the same uniforms, as their parent team.

-Current teams, their main home stadiums and locations: